Nicked111/Nicked111/README.md

 - 👋 Hi, I’m @Nicked111
 - 👀 I’m interested in a little bit of everything
 - 🌱 I’m currently learning C++, Java and Python
-- 💞️ I’m looking to collaborate on building stuff from scratch
-- 📫 How to reach me ...

 <!---
 Nicked111/Nicked111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.